Home breadcrumb back arrow Back to All Blog

 What Happens When a Contract Effective Date Is Wrong

 Go back to the software licensing agreement.
-Signed June 15, effective July 1, implementation July 8.
+Signed the first of June, effective mid-June, implementation in July.

 The contract administrator enters it into the company’s tracking system.
-The “start date” field gets filled with June 15 because that’s the date on the signature page.
-Nobody notices the effective date clause on page 4.
+The “start date” field gets the first of June because that’s the date on the signature page.
+Nobody notices the effective date clause on page four.

-1. Overbilling.
-The vendor has been billing from June 15.
-That’s two extra weeks of charges on every monthly invoice, totaling about one month of overpayment by December.
+Overbilling.
+The vendor has been billing from the signing date.
+That’s two extra weeks of charges on every monthly invoice, a full month of overpayment by year end.

-3. Locked into unfavorable terms.
-The annual contract audit flags the billing discrepancy, but the contract has already auto-renewed at a 7% price increase.
+Locked into unfavorable terms.
+The annual contract audit flags the billing discrepancy, but the contract has already auto-renewed at a higher rate.

 One wrong date, entered once, compounding across three systems for six months.

-When the data inside the contract says the effective date is March 1, but the tracking system says February 15, every report and alert built on that metadata is wrong.
+Prevention is a field and a habit.
+ContractSafe’s article on contract metadata mistakes describes exactly this pattern: when the contract says one date and the tracking system says another, every report and alert built on that metadata is wrong.

 How to Get Effective Dates Right